JustinOros/anker-shelly-bridge/solixauto/README.md

 That is the whole install. `start.sh` creates its own Python environment, installs everything, and hands over to a guided setup with eight steps:

-1. **Dependencies** — installs whatever is missing
+1. **Dependencies**: installs whatever is missing
-2. **Anker account** — your login, stored locally with owner-only permissions
+2. **Anker account**: your login, stored locally with owner-only permissions
-3. **Find your SOLIX device** — connects and captures every field it reports
+3. **Find your SOLIX device**: connects and captures every field it reports
-4. **Find your Shelly plug** — scans the local network
+4. **Find your Shelly plug**: scans the local network
-5. **Check the plug** — finds schedules and timers already on it that would conflict, and offers to remove them
+5. **Check the plug**: finds schedules and timers already on it that would conflict, and offers to remove them
-6. **Notifications** — optional push to your phone, with a QR code to scan
+6. **Notifications**: optional push to your phone, with a QR code to scan
-7. **Rules** — pick a strategy and answer a few questions in plain language
+7. **Rules**: pick a strategy and answer a few questions in plain language
-8. **Test, then start** — a live dry run against your hardware that switches nothing, then offers to install a background service
+8. **Test, then start**: a live dry run against your hardware that switches nothing, then offers to install a background service

 Nothing touches your hardware until step 8 asks.
 Ctrl-C is safe at any point.